 Reduce hazards around the outside of your home.
 Check that any walls are safe.

-Also, check any gates.
+Check any gates.
 Make sure they are closed, locked and in good working order.

-You should also make sure there is no equipment or items lying around that a child could climb onto.
+Make sure there is no equipment or items lying around that a child could climb onto.